-Cebu City has all kinds of watersports like parasailing and scuba diving, and exotic marine life, including mammals like whales that are a treat to watch.
+Cebu City has all kinds of watersports such as parasailing and scuba diving, and exotic marine life, including mammals like whales that are a treat to watch.
 The Central Cebu Mountains are close by and a trip to Mountain View is recommended and it’s open 24 hours.
-Among the many waterfalls, Kawasan Falls are gorgeous, though it may be a bit of a trek and can take more than two hours to reach.
+Among the many waterfalls, Kawasan Falls is gorgeous, though it can take more than two hours to reach.

 In the heart of the city is the Sky Experience; head up for a bird’s eye view of the city as you indulge in adventure sports, like Tower Zipping and the Edge Coaster.

 The Mactan-Cebu International Airport is located on Mactan Island.
-This is the second-largest and busiest airport in the Philippines, after Manila airport.
+This is the second-largest and busiest airport in the Philippines, after Manila International Airport.
 Most international and domestic flights land here.
-Cebu City is also a popular stopover for cruise ships, so if you are cruising and want some minor cosmetic procedure, you can get it done here as well.
+Cebu City is also a popular stopover for cruise ships, so if you are cruising and want a minor cosmetic procedure, you can get it done here as well.